External Constraint Handling for Solving Optimal Control Problems with Simultaneous Approaches and Interior Point Methods: Example

-with $h$ the altitude [m], $POS_{N}$ the north position [m], $POS_{E}$ the east position [m], $v_{T}$ the true airspeed [m/s], $\gamma$ the flight path angle [rad], $\chi$ the tracking angle [rad], and $m$ the mass [kg]. $T$, $L$, $D$ are the thrust, lift and drag forces, and $FF$ is the fuel flow model.
-The tabular data require the input as the calibrated airspeed $v_{C}$, which can related to $v_{T}$ via a conversion using atmospheric parameters.
+with $h$ the altitude [m], $POS_{N}$ and $POS_{E}$ the north and east position [m], $v_{T}$ the true airspeed [m/s], $\gamma$ the flight path angle [rad], $\chi$ the tracking angle [rad], and $m$ the mass [kg]. $T$, $L$, $D$ are the thrust, lift and drag forces. $FF$ is the fuel flow model, requiring an input of calibrated airspeed $v_{C}$, which can be related to $v_{T}$ via a conversion.

-Additionally, $g=9.81$\,m/s$^2$ is the gravity acceleration.
-We have three control inputs, $\phi$ the roll angle in [rad], $\Gamma$ the throttle settings normalized between 0 and 1, and $\alpha$ the angle of attack in [rad].
-Further details of the aerodynamic modelling can be obtained from \cite{F50Performance}.
+Additionally, $g=9.81$\,m/s$^2$ is gravitational acceleration.
+We have three control inputs, the roll angle $\phi$ in [rad], the throttle settings $\Gamma$ normalized between 0 and 1, and the angle of attack $\alpha$ in [rad].
+Further details of the modelling of a Fokker 50 aircraft can be obtained from \cite{F50Performance}.

 The avoidance of NFZs can be implemented with the following path constraints

 with $POS_{N_{N}}$ and $POS_{E_{N}}$ the north and east position of the center of the non-flight zones, and $r_{N}$ the radius.